Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

 Olympia is by far the most famous site in the Peloponnese.
-It was where the most important festival of the ancient world took place, in both Greek and Roman times, and it still has a place in modern world culture.
-Every four years it is here that the flame is first lit that is then taken to whichever city is hosting the modern Olympic Games.
+Situated in the northwesterly province of Ilia (Ancient Elis), this is where the most important festival of the ancient world took place, in both Greek and Roman times.
+And it still has a place in modern world culture.
+It is here, every four years, that the Olympic flame is first lit (by the power of the sun) before being taken to whichever city is hosting the modern games.

 Most ancient ruins in Greece seem to be located in fantastically dramatic locations; think of the Temple of Apollo at Vasses to the south, or Mycenae rising up on its crag of rock, or, indeed, the Parthenon itself.
 Olympia, in contrast, is set in a lush and bucolic valley, watered by the famous Alphios to the south and its tributary, the Kladeos, to the west.
 The mighty-sounding Mount Kronos (Zeus’s father) which lies just to the north of the site is, in reality, a small hill, barely 100m tall.
 The white columns of the ruins lay below it, shaded not only by the ubiquitous olive, but also by plane trees, oaks and poplars.

 The forest fires of 2007 came close to destroying this idyll, turning the hill of Kronos into a charcoal mound and coming within metres of the ruins themselves.
 They were saved by the concerted efforts of the locals, whether they worked on the site or not, and now the slopes of Kronos have been replanted.
 Olympia remains a remarkable place, peaceful and romantic, especially in the spring, when wild flowers surround the ruins.

 The ruins of the Philippeion commemorate Philip of Macedon's victory in the Battle of Chaironeia © Pan.stathopoulos, Wikimedia Commons